readthedocs/test-builds/README.rst

 * `huge-build-output <https://test-builds.readthedocs.io/en/huge-build-output/>`_: generate megabytes of output data for commands
 * `none-formats <https://test-builds.readthedocs.io/en/none-formats/>`_: use ``formats: []`` so only HTML is built
 * `requirements-not-found <https://test-builds.readthedocs.io/en/requirements-not-found/>`_: use ``requirements_file: .notfound.txt``
+* `search-with-old-sphinx-and-theme <https://test-builds.readthedocs.io/en/search-with-old-sphinx-and-theme/>`_: search box on old Sphinx and RTD theme version
 * `timeout <https://test-builds.readthedocs.io/en/timeout/>`_: generate a timeout by sleeping 1000 seconds
 * `typlog-theme <https://test-builds.readthedocs.io/en/typlog-theme/>`_: use ``typlog`` as theme
+* `ŭñíč°də-branch <https://test-builds.readthedocs.io/en/ŭñíč°də-branch/>`_: the name of the branch is unicode
 * `unicode-filename <https://test-builds.readthedocs.io/en/unicode-filename/>`_: has a page (rst) that its filename is unicode
 * `use-py2 <https://test-builds.readthedocs.io/en/use-py2/>`_: use ``python: version: 2``
 * `yaml-v2 <https://test-builds.readthedocs.io/en/yaml-v2/>`_: use a simple YAML for the V2 configuration
-* `ŭñíč°də-branch <https://test-builds.readthedocs.io/en/ŭñíč°də-branch/>`_: the name of the branch is unicode

 To be created